Ymihalopoulos/Hello_World/README.md

 - Further Resources (Summary of Code, and Additional Documents)

 ## How to Read Code
+- Format of Code
+       - Annotation in Code
+              - Comment Section and Meanings

 ## Files Used

 ## Further Resources